AeroLeads people directory · profile

 Tasks included:-Daily husbandry of mice-Identification and treatment of sick mice-Perform subcutaneous and intra-peritoneal injections -Post mortem dissections-Set up and maintain breeding colonies-Mentor junior staff-Daily communication with research staff

-Dr Kate Dutton-Regester Skills
+Dr Kate Dutton-Regester education

-Frequently Asked Questions about Dr Kate Dutton-Regester
+Frequently asked questions about Dr Kate Dutton-Regester

 What company does Dr Kate Dutton-Regester work for?

-Dr Kate Dutton-Regester works for Australian Pet Welfare Foundation
+Dr Kate Dutton-Regester works for Australian Pet Welfare Foundation.

-Dr Kate Dutton-Regester's current role is Lecturer @ The University of Queensland | PhD, Wildlife Reproduction & Ecology | Epidemiology.
+Dr Kate Dutton-Regester is listed as Lecturer @ The University of Queensland | PhD, Wildlife Reproduction & Ecology | Epidemiology at Australian Pet Welfare Foundation.

 What schools did Dr Kate Dutton-Regester attend?